semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 For [diff-aware scans](overview.md#features), set this variable to compare to a baseline.
 This option limits scan results to those introduced after the git commit, in a branch, or tag.
 For example, you have a repository with 10 commits.
 You set the commit number 8 as the baseline.
 Consequently, Semgrep only returns scan results introduced by changes in commits 9 and 10.

-NOTE: It is best to perform diff scans on branches other than your `main` branch.
-Performing a diff scan after a full-project scan of the same branch closes findings of the full-project.
-All findings of a particular branch are marked as fixed when the branch is re-scanned.
-As a consequence, Semgrep no longer reports its findings.
+NOTE: It is recommended to perform baseline scans on branches other than your `main` branch.
+The Semgrep App keeps track of which findings have been fixed on a given branch.
+If you configure baseline scans on your main branch comparing the latest main commit to the penultimate commit, Semgrep mistakenly considers all findings except those added in the latest commit as fixed.

 ### Examples of `SEMGREP_BASELINE_REF`

 To only report findings newly added